gemandyruby/gemandyruby.github.io/_stories/mall.md

 Ruby didn’t reply, but her silence only fueled Gem’s enthusiasm.

 “Speaking of balance, I can hold a one-arm handstand for over five minutes now,” Gem said, tapping her fingers on the wheel.
 “I timed myself yesterday.
-I mean, it’s not like it’s hard, but still, pretty impressive, right?”
+I mean, it’s not like it’s hard, I only stopped because I was getting bored.
+But still, pretty impressive, right?”

 Ruby shot her a look.
 “If I say yes, will you stop?”